Black love poetry contains the poetry of a new breed of younger African writers

 And as she cried out for help

-I turned around to give her a hand Whispering softly into her ears: "Couldn't the kings and the queens come to your rescue?!"
+I turned around to give her a hand

 Now you see what I mean about the nature of the bitter sweet black love poetry offered by Charles Ayo Dada.
-Here are three more for your appreciation: STALEMATE We hid behind the smokescreen of lust Where much non-chalance was permissible.
-Paralysed by the emanating radiations You didn't care I didn't care.
-Such was the ride On the roller coaster.
+Here are three more for your appreciation:

 A gust of wind

-An incandescent glow Cleared the hazy smokescreen Before my gaze.
+Cleared the hazy smokescreen

 You didn't care.

-I cared!
-Parallel lines were drawn And our union was no more!
+And our union was no more!

 It's always a heated battle